mh001/thereweare/coincontrol.md

 >     * checked -> provide custom change address

 * Send 1 PPC from test2 to test1 to 1) create change 2) create two outputs in test1.
   Results: test2 has 0.99PPC left and test1 has 9.01PPC, as shown by coin control window.
-(A strict verification can be done using a block explorer.) txid 94686d535fae9fc015b7e3a270123f437066c60f3c63b658774ffb60e530ee3a
+(A strict verification can be done using a block explorer.)
+  txid 94686d535fae9fc015b7e3a270123f437066c60f3c63b658774ffb60e530ee3a
+  This confirms:
+>  * select outputs by checkbox -> only the checked outputs are used when sending a transaction

-In _Coin Control Dialog_ The following are confirmed
+>    if none are selected -> coin control inactive (just as normal) In _Coin Control Dialog_ The following are confirmed

 >